-Our data-rich Digital Master Files record hundreds of millions of data points from a painting’s surface, which can be utilized by a number of museum and gallery disciplines.
-From conservation and condition analysis, to digital restoration prototypes, conservators have the opportunity to help adopt and shape industry technology of tomorrow.
+Our Art Digital Master File (ADMF™) data record hundreds of millions of data points from a painting’s surface, which can be utilized by a number of museum and gallery disciplines.
+From conservation and condition analysis to digital restoration prototypes, conservators have the opportunity to help adopt and shape the industry technology of tomorrow.

 Preservation & Archiving

-Arius Digital Master Files are essentially high-fidelity digital fingerprints, assisting the preservation of artworks for future generations, even in the face of unforeseen damage and natural degradation.
+ADMF data is essentially a high-fidelity digital fingerprint, assisting the preservation of artworks for future generations, even in the face of unforeseen damage and natural degradation.

-Utilize Arius Digital Master Files to digitally turn back time.
+Utilize ADMF data to digitally turn back time.
 Together we can develop and implement virtual restoration plans and prototypes, before ever touching the surface of the original artwork.

 Our high-fidelity textured prints offer museums the opportunity to create tactile exhibitions, take art into communities with durable prints that can be displayed anywhere, and generate revenue.